Stochastic thermodynamics of computation: Kolmogorov complexity and the entropy dynamics of Turing machines

 However, because of when~\cite{zure89a} was written, it could not exploit the modern, exact equalities for the entropic costs of arbitrary processes, but had to rely entirely on indirect arguments concerning the ``thermodynamic cost'' of bit erasure given by Landauer's original bound.
 As a result, it is not clear precisely how to interpret that analysis in modern terms.
 For example, the analysis in~\cite{zure89a} does not distinguish among EF, EP and Landauer cost (concepts that had not been defined in their modern form when the paper was written).
 Instead it informally refers to ``thermodynamic price''.
 Confusing the issue of how to interpret~\cite{zure89a} even more is that the discussion in~\cite{zure89a} repeatedly confounds logical irreversibility and thermodynamic irreversibility.
 (See the discussion in \cref{sec:bit_erasure}.)

 At a high level, the idea in~\cite{zure89a} seems to be as follows.
 Suppose you run a Bennett-style TM based on an irreversible TM $U$, ending with the desired output $\sigma$ and a (history which, combined with the computation output, can be used to construct a) copy of the input, $s$.
 As discussed in~\cref{sec:fredkin}, you now need to reinitialize that copy of the input, i.e., erase it, to allow you to use your TM again.
-Assume that the ``thermodynamic price'' of each bit in that copy of the input that you erase is just the original Landauer bound, $\ln[2]$.
+Assume that the ``thermodynamic price'' of each bit in that copy of the input that you erase is just the original Landauer bound, $k_B T \ln[2]$, where $T$ is the temperature of the (single) bath.
 Accordingly, before erasing the copy of the input, you (reversibly) encode it in the shortest string you can with $\sigma$ as side-information.
 So long as that encoding is lossless, carrying it out has zero entropic cost.
 At this point, we erase that encoded version of $x^{IN}$, $y$, to complete a cycle.

 Since by construction $y$ is not longer than $x^{IN}$, the thermodynamic price of erasing $y$ is not higher --- and potentially far smaller --- than would have been the thermodynamic price of erasing $x^{IN}$.
-To make this precise, suppose we explicitly specify our encoding / decoding algorithm that translates losslessly between $(s, \sigma)$ and $(y, \sigma)$.
+In more detail, suppose we explicitly specify our encoding / decoding algorithm that translates losslessly between $(s, \sigma)$ and $(y, \sigma)$.
 We do that by specifying a Turing machine $E$ --- possibly different from $U$ --- that decodes $y$ into $s$, given the side information $\sigma$.
 Then the minimal length of $y$ would be $K_E(s \mid \sigma)$, the conditional Kolmogorov complexity of $s$ given $\sigma$, using Turing machine $E$~\cite{livi08}.
-So, the minimal thermodynamic price of erasing the extra copy of the input is $k_B T \ln[2] K_E(s \mid \sigma)$, where $T$ is the temperature of the (single) heat bath.
+So, the minimal thermodynamic price of erasing the extra copy of the input is $k_B T \ln[2] K_E(s \mid \sigma)$.

-To make this interpretation of the analysis in~\cite{zure89a} somewhat more precise, suppose we have a system with countable state space $X$, and that the system starts in a particular \textbf{input} state $x^{IN} \in X$.
-(Such an initial state is sometimes called a \textit{program} in~\cite{zure89a}.)
-We then repeatedly apply a deterministic map $g : X \rightarrow X$ to the state of the system.
+To make this interpretation of the analysis in~\cite{zure89a} somewhat more precise, it helps to express the computation we're interested in somewhat differently.
+Suppose we have a system with countable state space $X$, and that the system starts in a particular \textbf{input} state $x^{IN} \in X$.
+(Such an initial, input state is sometimes called a \textit{program} in~\cite{zure89a}.)
+We then repeatedly apply a deterministic ``update''' function $g : X \rightarrow X$ to the state of the system.
 In general, $X$ may be finite or not, and the map $g$ may be logically reversible or not.